-9.5 SARASIN MULTI ASSET - STRATEGIC - CONTINUED
+10.5 SARASIN MULTI ASSET - STRATEGIC - CONTINUED

 Our assessment found that the fund is priced competitively compared to the average cost of its peers.
+However, we did find that the Class I shares are priced more expensively than the average cost of their peers.